gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/install.md

 `xpm` is a new tool, currently under development, intended to manage software packages (xPacks), including to install binary distributions.
 It is built on top of [Node.js](https://nodejs.org/) and is highly portable; the install steps are described in [the xpm page](https://www.npmjs.com/package/xpm).

+> Warning for GNU/Linux users: your distribution may already have a `node` binary installed; if it is not >= 8.x, `xpm` will complain and do not start; anyway, we strongly recommend to avoid the distribution binary and install at least the LTS package from Node.js.

-Currently `xpm` is not mandatory, but it is a useful addition since it provides a convenient way to install and later upgrade the ARM and RISC-V toolchains, OpenOCD and the Windows Build Tools.
+Currently `xpm` is not mandatory, but it is a useful addition since it provides a convenient way to install and later upgrade the ARM and RISC-V toolchains, OpenOCD, QEMU and the Windows Build Tools.

 ## Toolchain(s)